frederikgramkortegaard/sanitara/heuristics.md

 # About
 For the service, we use machine-learning based predictions were we decided it makes sense.
-This means that not _everything_ benefits from expensive traning.
+Not _everything_ benefits from expensive traning.
 And has resultet in us using heuristics such as large datasets of known websites - external ratings and RegEx patterns as a first-defence against unwanted websites.

 # Lookup Tables